dart-lang/site-www/src/content/language/methods.md

   - `!` is probably excluded for historical reasons
 {% endcomment %}

-To declare an operator declaration, use the built-in identifier `operator` then the operator you are defining.
+To declare an operator, use the built-in identifier `operator` then the operator you are defining.
 The following example defines vector addition (`+`), subtraction (`-`), and equality (`==`):